vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/003_shatrunAshanam/_index.md

 +++
 ## Comment
 Found in Pāipp. ii. (except vs. 5, and in the verse-order 1-3, 7, 6, 4).
-Used by Kāuç.
+Used by Kāuś.
 (51. 1) in a rite for the prosperity of kine and their safety from tigers, robbers, and the like; also reckoned (50.
 13, note) to the rāudra gaṇa.

 ## Translations